The 20 Best Familial Periodic Paralysis Doctors in Germany

 Marburg An Der Lahn, HE, DE

-Ivica Grgic practices in Marburg An Der Lahn, Germany.
+Ivica Grgic practices practicing medicine in Marburg An Der Lahn, Germany.
 Mr. Grgic is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Glomerulonephritis, and Chronic Kidney Disease.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Glomerulonephritis, and Chronic Kidney Disease.

 Advanced in Familial Periodic Paralysis